CONTACT US

 An auction is a popular method of purchasing a property, but for the first timer, it can be a daunting experience.
-You may be overwhelmed by the excitement of getting your hands on your dream property or forced to silence by the ferocious tactics of the seasoned investors.
-Auctions are unpredictable which is why you always need to be prepared:
+You may be overwhelmed by the excitement of getting your hands on your dream property or forced to silence by the ferocious tactics of the seasoned buyers.
+Auctions can be unpredictable which is why you always need to be prepared:

 Once that hammer falls on your final bid, the offer becomes unconditional.
 There is no backing out of the sale or negotiation.
 If you change your mind because there is no off-street parking, or there is roof damage that went unnoticed during the first inspection, it’s now your problem.
-If you are serious about the property, it is important to carry out some thorough research.
+If you are serious about the property, it is important to carry out some thorough Due Diligence.
 Attend the open homes of the property and request another viewing if you are interested.
-As there is no Sale and Purchase Agreement in place, you will have to carry out all inspections on the property.

-Before you go to the auction, go through a copy of the Particulars and Conditions of sale with your legal representative.
+Before you attend the auction, it is recommended to go through a copy of the draft Sale and Purchase Agreement with your legal representative.

 It is advised to commission a building inspection, especially in older properties.
 A Builders Report will cost around $500 which is a worthy investment if you are serious about the property.